shannonjen/rails_crud_tutorial/README.md

 		<h2><%= link_to album.name, album %></h2>
 	<% end %>
 	```
-17. The show view will list the album title and artist for the specified album.This page will also include a link to a page with a form to edit the specified album and an a link to delete the album.
-Let's create the show view with two links.
+17. The show view will list the album title and artist for the specified album.
+This page will also include a link to a page with a form to edit the specified album and a link to delete the album.
+Let's create the show view with these two links.

 	```html
 	<!-- app/views/albums/show.html.erb -->